Women in management at Japan firms still a rarity: Reuters poll

 Companies responded anonymously to the survey, conducted for Reuters by Nikkei Research.
 Of the 482 large and mid-sized non-financial firms polled, 215-251 companies responded to questions on women in the workforce.

-Japan lags well behind other major industrialized nations when it comes to gender equality, ranking 114th of 144 countries in the World Economic Forum’s latest Global Gender Gap report.
+Japan lags well behind other major industrialised nations when it comes to gender equality, ranking 114th of 144 countries in the World Economic Forum’s latest Global Gender Gap report.

 More women have joined the workforce in Japan, though many are part-time workers.
 Some 66 percent of Japanese women were working in 2016, OECD data shows, compared with 56.7 percent in 2000.